Management and Entrepreneurship

 MGMT 3544.
 Strategic Business Negotiations

-We examine the process and theory of negotiating so the student can negotiate successfully in a variety of settings.
-This class covers a broad spectrum of negotiation problems faced by organizational leaders and everyday actors.
-We consider that, while a leader needs analytical skills to discover optimal solutions to problems, a broad array of social persuasion skills is needed to get these solutions accepted and implemented.
-This class gives students useful analytical frameworks and develops their influence skills through experiential negotiation exercises.
+This course examines the process and theory of negotiating so the student can negotiate successfully in various settings.
+This class covers a broad spectrum of negotiation problems that organizational leaders and everyday actors face.
+We consider that while a leader needs analytical skills to discover optimal solutions to problems, a broad array of social persuasion skills is necessary to get these solutions accepted and implemented.
+This class gives students practical analytical frameworks and develops their influence skills through experiential negotiation exercises.
 (4 units)

 Prerequisites: MGMT 3000 Leading People in Organizations.